BrianRuizy/sentiment-analysis/README.md

 ## Versions

-### UserInput.py
+**UserInput.py**

-will demonstrate the use of sentiment analysis performed on a simple user based input.
+Will demonstrate the use of sentiment analysis performed on a simple user based input.

-### Tweepy.py
+**Tweepy.py**

-will incorporate the use of Twitter's API to gather the text-based off an inputted search keyword.
+Will incorporate the use of Twitter's API to gather the text-based off an inputted search keyword.